nycdb/nycdb/src/ADDING_NEW_DATASETS.md

     return with_bbl(to_csv(dataset.files[0].dest), borough='boro')
 ```

 ### Step 5 (optional) - add indexes to the database to speed up search

 You can add raw SQL commands to the `--load` process by adding a file named `ecb_violations.sql` into the `sql` directory.

 It's always helpful to add indexes to help speed up search.

-In mine, I added a couple unique and non-unique indexes on fields that may be heavily queried.
+For `ecb_violations`, we can add a couple unique and non-unique indexes on fields that may be heavily queried.

 ```sql
 CREATE INDEX ecb_violations_bbl_idx on ecb_violations (bbl);